n6ai/minze/.github/CONTRIBUTING.md

 - If adding a new feature:

-  - Add accompanying test case in [tests](https://github.com/n6ai/minze/tree/main/packages/tests) if the feature is added to the `minze` package.
+  - Add accompanying test case.
   - Provide a convincing reason to add this feature.
-Ideally, you should open a suggestion issue first and have it approved before working on it.
+Ideally, you should open a suggestion issue first, and have it approved before working on it.

 - If fixing bug:

   - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
   - Provide a detailed description of the bug in the PR.
+Live demo preferred.
-  - Add appropriate tests if applicable.
+  - Add appropriate test coverage if applicable.

-- It's OK to have multiple small commits as you work on the PR - GitHub can automatically squash them before merging.
+- It's OK to have multiple small commits as you work on the PR.
+GitHub can automatically squash them before merging.

 - Make sure tests pass!

-- Commit messages must follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
-Commit messages are automatically validated before committing (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks).
+- No need to worry about code style as long as you have installed the dev dependencies. modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks).

-- No need to worry about code style as long as you installed the dev dependencies - modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [simple-git-hooks](https://github.com/toplenboren/simple-git-hooks).
+- PR title must follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.